 Windows are more than a source of natural light, they are a way for children to see beyond the walls of the classroom where they spend most of their days.
-Being able to orient themselves to the world outside and observing different times of the day, weather and seasons is an important experience for children as well as adults.
+Being able to orient themselves to the world outside and observing different times of the day, weather, and seasons is an important experience for children as well as adults.
 Ideally, if you are designing a new center, classrooms will include windows at a height that allows children to look out throughout the day.
-A nice feature to consider is the addition of a window seat or bench that will allow a child to sit quietly and look outside at things that might be strategically placed there, such as bird feeders, or special plantings.
-If you
+A nice feature to consider is the addition of a window seat or bench that will allow a child to sit guietly and look outside at things that might be strategically placed there, such as bird feeders or special plantings.
+If you are planning the center in an existing structure, consider other options to give children visual access to the outdoors.
+This might include building a loft or platform to a high window.

-GROSS MOTOR ROOMS/ MULTI-PURPOSE SPACES
+GROSS MOTOR ROOMS/ MULTIPURPOSE SPACES

 Many child care programs are located in climates where it may be difficult to provide the desired amount of gross motor play outdoors during all seasons.
 An effective alternative to outdoor play is the dedication of indoor space to serve as a "gross motor room."
-This space is often designed to be multi-purpose so that it can support other activities as well as indoor play.
-In some centers, this dedicated room is used for school-age children, such as after-school, holiday and summer camp programs.
-Ideally, abundant storage should be provided adjacent to the room so that the different furnishings and equipment for each age group and purpose can be readily accessed for a particular age setup, and stored when not in use.
+This space is often designed to be multipurpose so that it can support other activities as well as indoor play.
+In some centers, this dedicated room is used for schoolage children, such as after-school, holiday, and summer camp programs.
+Ideally, abundant storage should be provided adjacent to the room so that the different furnishings and equipment for each age group and purpose can be readily accessed for a particular age, setup, and stored when not in use.
 For example, large soft blocks might be great for preschool construction/gross motor play, but will be traded out for furniture such as tables and chairs for school-age activities.